 If the police believe a driver to be on drugs, they can stop them and carry out what is known as a 'field-impairment assessment" - tests, such as asking you to walk in a

 straight line - or they can screen for

 cannabis and cocaine using a roadside drug testing kit.

 If the police think you’re unfit to drive, you will

 be arrested and will be taken to a police

 station to conduct a blood or urine test.

-The penalty for causing death by dangerous driving under the influence of drugs is a maximum prison sentence of 14 years.
+The maximum penalty for causing death by dangerous driving under the influence of drugs is life imprisonment.

 A drug-drive conviction can also make it harder to gain employment, increases car insurance costs and causes difficulty when gaining a visa to travel abroad to certain countries, for example the USA.